-Figure 1 (below): CNV in LDLR gene shown using IGV from the Broad Institute [A].
+Figure 1 shows CNV in LDLR gene shown using IGV from the Broad Institute.

 The Interpret software has been designed to easily visualise CNVs and SNVs, with an intuitive interface to switch between different sets of results.
 Interpret also has simple to use protocols and filtering options, to easily target the results of interest.

 The CytoSure Comprehensive FH NGS panel has the ability to detect CNVs in whole genes, at exon resolution (Figures 2-3) and can target select SNPs that have been implicated in FH (Figure 4).
 The CytoSure Comprehensive FH panel can also detect SNVs and Indels within genes, as demonstrated by Figure 5.

 We were previously using another custom panel but found OGT’s custom FH Panel much easier and more cost-effective to work with.
 From the start we worked very closely with OGT on the design of the panel and were impressed by the support especially with bioinformatics.
 The ability to call CNV from the NGS data as well as point mutations is also extremely valuable to us.
 The fact that the panel is pre-optimised has reduced the need for in-house optimisation and decreased our assay development time.

 Head of the Cardiovascular Research Group, National Health Institute Doutor Ricardo Jorge, Lisbon, Portugal